Switching To Electric With Ireland’s EV Incentives

 Certain Benefit in Kind (BIK) exemptions and discounts are available where the car made available to your employee is an electric car.

-You may choose to make an electric car available to your employee for private use in the future.
-Partial relief will apply in respect of cars made available between 1 January 2023 and 31 December 2025.
-This relief applies by reducing the OMV of the vehicle.
-The reduction which applies is as follows:
+You may choose to make an electric car available to your employee for private use.
+Partial relief will apply in respect of electric cars made available between 1 January 2023 and 31 December 2027.

 Is insurance cheaper on electric cars?